hapax/hapax.github.io/assets/teaching.md

 If not, you have shrubs, and shrubs kill interest.
 No one wants to spend hours looking at shrubs.
-If you force them to do it, in order to pass an exam, they will resent it because you're wasting their time.
+If you force them to do it, in order to pass an exam, they'll resent it because you're wasting their time.

 ## An elementary example